-There are two ways to increase the vehicle speed while using cruise control:
+There are two ways to increase speed.

-- If the cruise control system is already engaged, press and hold the RES+ button until the desired speed is reached, then release it. - To increase the vehicle speed in small amounts, briefly press the RES+ and then release it.
+- Disengage the cruise control by applying the brake pedal but do not turn it off.
+Accelerate to a higher speed and reset the cruise control. - If the cruise control system is already engaged, press the RES+ button.
+Press it until the desired speed is reached, and then release the button.
+To increase the vehicle speed in small amounts, press the RES+ button briefly and then release it.
 Each time this is done, the vehicle goes about 1 mph (1.6 km/h) faster.